tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 **All commands must be run as root.**

+## Do Only One Site at a Time

+**Perform this process for only one site at a time, to allow for quickly testing it, and possibly backing out of the changes, before moving on to other sites.**

 ## Optional Preparation Step: Tab Removal

 Optionally replace all tab characters with four (4) spaces.